Government support for individuals – a summary

 The Chancellor has announced various measures to support individuals and the self-employed as a result of the Coronavirus.
 Here we provide a summary (as of 7 May 2020) of the support available for individuals during this period of disruption.

-- Coronavirus Job Retention Scheme – Furloughed workers – your employer now has access to the Coronavirus Job Retention Scheme to help cover up to 80% of wages for all employment costs, up to a cap of £2,500 per month.
+- Coronavirus Job Retention Scheme – Furloughed workers – your employer has access to the Coronavirus Job Retention Scheme.
 This scheme aims to protect jobs and avoid businesses having to make redundancies.
 Your employer may discuss becoming classified as a furloughed worker with you which would allow them to use this scheme and keep you on the payroll rather than being laid off.
+Read more here.

 - Statutory Sick Pay (SSP) – You can get £94.25 per week Statutory Sick Pay (SSP) if you’re too ill to work.
 It’s paid by your employer for up to 28 weeks.
 From 13 March, you can now claim SSP.
 This includes individuals who are caring for people self-isolating in the same household and therefore have been advised to do a household quarantine.
 Read more here.
 If you’re self-employed or not eligible for SSP and you have Coronavirus or are advised to stay at home, you can now more easily make a claim for Universal Credit or new style Employment and Support Allowance.